jstraumann/panoptikum/README.md

 * Generate thumbnails by running `./thumbs.sh`
 * Create the virtualenv and install the requirements as described above
 * Run `python collect.py`
-* Feed back the converted images to the server: `scp -r images root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv`
+* Feed back the converted images to the server: `rsync -azP ./images/ root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv/images/`

 # Adding new filters